Introversion or Social Anxiety?

 Even after you become stronger and more confident in managing your anxiety, certain social events could remain uncomfortable.
 This is perfectly normal.
 Your therapist will help you understand the genesis of your reactions to help you cope with and manage intense emotions.
 Most importantly, you will develop the skills to trust yourself and discern your social needs.

 Sometimes, you will need to step out of your comfort zone to connect.
 And other times, it will be alright to give yourself permission to avoid large, noisy parties with a polite and diplomatic response like, “I have other plans.”
 Your new skills will help you feel less inhibited in social situations.
 They will buoy you through essential gatherings like business meetings and family get-togethers.
 Ultimately, all of this will allow you to build authentic connections and reclaim the quality of your life.

-Rebecca Loucks MSW, RSW is a Registered Social Worker and managing director at Beaches Therapy Group, serving clients for over 10 years.
 We have helped hundreds of individuals manage their anxiety symptoms through a blend of psychotherapy treatments.
 Let’s have a discussion about how our therapy sessions are a worthwhile investment towards happy and healthy relationships.